 Are there any studies comparing Arthrosamid gel to PRP?

-No. However, one study compares hydrogel to Synvisc-1, a type of hyaluronic acid.
+No. However, one study compared hydrogel to Synvisc-1, a type of hyaluronic acid.
 In this study, both Arthrosamid and Synvic-1 performed equally at 12 months.
-However, the data at three years shows that the positive effect of Arthrosamid continues.
+However, the data at four years shows that the positive effect of Arthrosamid continues.

 Can you have Arthrosamid gel injected without imaging?